swcarpentry/hg-novice/_episodes/13-conflicts.md

 ---
-layout: page
-title: Version Control with Mercurial
-subtitle: Merge Conflicts
+title: Merge Conflicts
+teaching: 10
+exercises: 5
+questions:
+- "FIXME?"
+objectives:
+- "Explain what merge conflicts are and when they can occur."
+- "Resolve conflicts resulting from a merge using the KDiff3 tool."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> * Explain what merge conflicts are and when they can occur.
-> * Resolve conflicts resulting from a merge using the KDiff3 tool.

 When Mercurial can't decide how to merge changes automatically it asks us to resolve the conflicts that it has detected,